NLP is an acronym for:

 There is a reduction for booking three, four or six sessions.
 A block of three or four sessions is £675 or £900 respectively.
 Six sessions is £1200.
 This reduction mirrors that change will require more than one session and is a process.
 It is also totally fine to come for one session and then, this session can be the first of a block booking.

 Life coaching fees vary according to package.

 I do understand that sessions are an investment and paying upfront for sessions can be difficult for many people.
 For individually booked sessions, you will need to pay in full before or at your session.

 If you book a package of sessions, you can pay in instalments.
 However, in general, you will pay at least £200 before your first session.
 The remainder will normally be paid, in full, before your last package session.
 If you require a longer period to pay, please be in touch to discuss your needs.

 We will establish very clearly when and how much your payment plan is.
 This will be by email or on paper so that our agreement is recorded.

-When you book a session it is for up to two hours.
+When you book a session it is for 90 minutes.
 This means that I will set aside this amount of time for you and I will be totally available for that time.
 You have paid for my time.
 If you come late, no matter what the reason, I cannot make any promises that we will be able to go beyond your agreed session time.
 I do not give refunds when you are late.

 Sometimes coming late is unavoidable, should there be train delays, traffic or unavoidable holdups.
 However, if you anticipate there could be delays, ensure you leave enough time.
 It's better to be a few minutes early than a few minutes late.